seenusnehil/Netflix-Clone/README.md

 # Netflix-Clone
-Netflic Clone using HTML and CSS
+A simple home page clone of Netflix using basic concepts of HTML and CSS.
+Upon learning more into web development, I may add more functionalities into this project.